Swamp Creatures: Background

-The play was written in 1955–56.
-In 1956 it was the runner-up in a play competition held by the Journalists' Club and judged by the Playwrights' Advisory Board.
-In 1957 it was one of the twenty-five finalists in the play competition held by the London Observer.
+In 1956 Swamp Creatures was highly commended in a competition for the best new Australian play held by the Journalists' Club and judged by the Playwrights' Advisory Board.
+(This competition was won by The Shifting Heart with The Multi Coloured Umbrella coming second.)

+In 1957 Swamp Creatures was one of the twenty-five finalists in the play competition held by the London Observer.

-It was first performed by the Canberra Repertory Society in 1957.
+The play was first performed by the Canberra Repertory Society in 1957 in a production sponsored by the Elizabethan Theatre Trust.